Be Your Plants Super Hero

 Consider the LightingConsider the Lighting

-Different plants need different amounts of light - some plants prefer hours of exposure to direct sunlight, others thrive in the shade.
-Make sure you know which your plant prefers and plant it/place it in your home accordingly.
+Different plants need different amounts of light – some plants prefer significant exposure to direct sunlight while others require shade.
+Make sure you know which your plant prefers and plant it accordingly.
 If a plant is getting too much or not enough sunlight, it could contribute to its decline.
-Just adjusting it’s sun exposure can make all the difference!
+Adjusting sun exposure can make all the difference!

 Feed It Additional NutrientsFeed It Additional Nutrients